hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 This should look familiar; it contains the logic from `tableView(cellForRowAtIndexPath)`.

 `PresentationItem` is the view model for an `Item` displayed on the screen.

-(To unit test the presentation logic for this screen, all you need is `ListOfItems` and `PresentationItem`.
-If the values of the strings inside `PresentationItem` are correct, then you can be fairly sure the UI is correct too.
-There is no need to unit test the actual view controller or the table view cells.)
+It contains the data from `Item` but made human-readable.

 You still need to add the code for `currencyFormatter` to this file (see **WatchViewController.swift**).